YorkEarwaker/FindingThingsOut/dryware/README.md

 ### Status

 Objective
-* Artificial CNS Processors for artificial PNS sensory inputs
+* Artificial CNS processors for artificial PNS sensory inputs

 TODO
 * <todo: copy all these items to robotics?
 PNS inputs, >